-- (1) The remuneration details of councillors who held senior roles both before and after the May 2022 election are noted in the list of senior councillors from 25 May 2022 to 31 March 2023. - (2) After adjusting for the salaries of the Leaders of the Council and the Civic Heads (Provosts), the total salaries paid to Senior Councillors in 2022/23 was £334,344 which compares with the maximum under Regulations of £342,524. - (3) There were no taxable expenses during the year. - 3.7 The arrangements for political decision-making structures within Perth & Kinross Council as at 31 March 2023, which encompassed the salaries of all elected members including the Council Leader, Civic Head and Senior Councillors, were agreed at the meeting of the Council on 25 May 2022 (Report No. 22/110 refers) and are available on the Council's website. - 3.8 The Council paid the following salaries and expenses to all Councillors (including those listed in Table 1 above) in financial year 2022/23:
+- (1) As noted in paragraph 3.3, senior councillors were not in position for a full year due to Council elections on 5th May 2022.
+The 2022/23 full year equivalent salaries are Council Leader £39,148, Provost £29,361, senior councillors £27,000 or £24,000 dependent on the level of workload associated with their duties.
+The Vice Convener of the Tayside Valuation Joint Board receives a full-time equivalent salary of £23,244 based upon the statutory instrument. - (2) The remuneration details of councillors who held senior roles both before and after the May 2022 election are noted in the list of senior councillors from 25 May 2022 to 31 March 2023. - (3) After adjusting for the salaries of the Leaders of the Council and the Civic Heads (Provosts), the total salaries paid to Senior Councillors in 2022/23 was £334,344 which compares with the maximum under Regulations of £342,524. - 3.7 The arrangements for political decision-making structures within Perth & Kinross Council as at 31 March 2023, which encompassed the salaries of all elected members including the Council Leader, Civic Head and Senior Councillors, were agreed at the meeting of the Council on 25 May 2022 (Report No. 22/110 refers) and are available on the Council's website. - 3.8 The Council paid the following salaries and expenses to all Councillors (including those listed in Table 1 above) in financial year 2022/23: